AlexMisra1/AlexMisra1.github.io/_posts/2024-02-29-nature-photos-february.md

 title: Photographing February in the Bay Area's Wilderness
 date: 2024-02-29 22:06:00 -0800
 categories: [Photography, Nature]
-tags: [plant photography, landscape photography]
+tags: [nature photography, vegetation, landscape]
 ---

 In last month’s post, I talked about how the rain in January wasn’t prolonged enough to have a visible impact on the landscape, specifically the **Monte Bello Open Space Preserve** landscape.
 This February was especially rainy—more rainy than January.
 So, I wanted to see if this month’s rain would be the tipping point in finally getting the landscape of the preserve to change.